lemniskett/odoo/README.md

 Example Odoofile with postgresql included is available in `example`

 ## Odoo Configuration
+This docker image is meant to be used with odooctl, An example Odoofile can be found in the root of this repository.

 Instead of config file, you can use `config` scope to configure the container:
 ```hcl